mui/material-ui/docs/data/material/migration/migrating-to-v6/migrating-to-v6.md

 ### CssVarsProvider and extendTheme

 The `CssVarsProvider` and `extendTheme` APIs are now stable.
-If you are using them in v5, you can now use them without the prefix.
+If you already use them in v5, you can now drop the experimental prefix.

 ```diff
 - import { experimental_extendTheme as extendTheme, Experimental_CssVarsProvider as CssVarsProvider } from '@mui/material/styles';
 + import { extendTheme, CssVarsProvider } from '@mui/material/styles';
 ```

-To learn more about using CSS theme variables, check out the [CSS theme variables page](/material-ui/customization/css-theme-variables/overview/).
+Check out the [CSS theme variables page](/material-ui/customization/css-theme-variables/overview/) to learn more about it.

 ### Specific mode styles